johnbaldwin/rails_sandbox/myapp/README.md

 Sources
 -------

-The initial Ajax implementation for the Post model was implemeted from following this tutorial:
+The initial Ajax implementation for the Post model started from following this tutorial:
 * http://code.tutsplus.com/tutorials/using-unobtrusive-javascript-and-ajax-with-rails-3--net-15243

-### NOTE:
+### NOTES:
-The fade out on destroy in the posts index is not working.